Communication Disorders in Kids are More Common than You Think

 In addition to these treatment options, your child’s hearing should absolutely be assessed to determine if this is contributing to the communication issues.
 You can do this by scheduling an appointment with a hearing healthcare professional for a hearing test.

 Hearing tests involve a relatively quick and painless process that measures hearing ability in both ears.
-This establishes any impairment, the degree, and specific type of hearing loss your child may be experiencing.
-Fortunately, there are effective ways that hearing loss is treated.
-The most common treatment is hearing aids which are small, electronic devices designed to absorb, amplify, and process sound.
-This increases a person’s ability to hear which enhances communication.
+This establishes any impairment, the degree, and the specific type of hearing loss your child may be experiencing.
+Fortunately, there are effective ways to treat hearing loss.
+The most common treatment is hearing aids, which are small electronic devices designed to absorb, amplify, and process sound.
+This increases a person’s ability to hear, which enhances communication.
+Difficulties with speech sounds can significantly impact effective communication, making it essential to address any issues early on.

 It is important to identify any issues with communication and hearing that your child may be dealing with.
 Early intervention can profoundly help with treatment and improve overall health!